pokohroh/ros-portfolio/Tutorials Completed/7) Using rosed to edit files.md

-# ROS Tutorial: Understanding Services and Parameters
+# ROS Tutorial: Using rosed to edit files

 # Objective
 - Introduce using `rosed` to make editing easier in ROS workspaces.